Car Accidents Caused by Smoking While Driving

 How Smoking While Driving Can Affect a Car Accident Claim

-When you smoke while driving, you are technically driving distracted.
+When you are driving and smoking, you are technically driving distracted.
 Some may like to think that their smoking behind the wheel does not affect their ability to operate their vehicle but the insurance company will not see things the same way.
 You may be involved in a car accident and happen to be smoking behind the wheel at the time.
 The accident could be caused by the other driver rear-ending you because they were drunk or speeding but if the insurance company finds out you were smoking then your claim can suffer.

 Smoking While Driving and Other Distractions